fbpx

 As with Xero and MYOB, QuickBooks also has a few downsides.

 Unfortunately, the software is quite buggy.
-In other words, it often lags and even hangs if you’re asking it to do too many things.
+In other words, it often lags and even hangs if you ask it to do too many things.
 Slow software is usually the last thing anyone wants to deal with – especially if bookkeeping is not your cup of tea.

-They also don’t have the most outstanding reputation when it comes to customer support – and with significantly LESS training tools, it makes it not very easy for business owners to navigate the software.
+They also don’t have the most outstanding reputation regarding customer support – and with significantly fewer training tools, it is not very easy for business owners to navigate the software.

 Price Comparison: Xero vs Quickbooks vs MYOB

-MYOB also starts at $27 per month for the starter and can cost you $60 for the premium software.
-If you prefer to go for the AccountRight software, the Plus plan is $109 per month, and the Premier version is $150 per month.
+MYOB also starts at $30 per month for the starter and can cost you $55 for the premium software.
+If you prefer to go for the AccountRight software, the Plus plan is $136 per month, and the Premier version is $170 per month.
+Payroll features come at an additional cost.

-Quickbooks comes in at the lowest starter price at $22 per month for their Simple Start software and $52 per month for their premium package.
-Of course, you’ll have to add on $10 per month for payroll plus an extra $5 per employee if you’re looking for advanced payroll, but it’s the most cost-effective option out of the three.
+Quickbooks comes in at the lowest starter price, at $25 per month for their Simple Start software and $40 to $50 per month for their Essentials and Plus packages.
+Of course, you’ll have to add on the cost of payroll per employee, but it’s the most cost-effective option out of the three.

 Key Takeaways